tokio-rs/axum/axum/src/docs/routing/without_v07_checks.md

 # Merging

-When two routers are merged, v0.7 checks are disabled if both of the two routers had them also disabled.
+When two routers are merged, v0.7 checks are disabled for route registrations on the resulting router if both of the two routers had them also disabled.

 # Nesting